lukaswenzl/astrometry/README.md

 ```

 ## Changelog

+version 1.5 added compatibility with photutils v1.4

-version 1.2: now addes header keywords.
+version 1.2: now adds header keywords.
 Does not write the result if the fit failed and has more options.
-It also tries the fit without considering scaling and general rotations first and goes back in case that failes.
+It also tries the fit without considering scaling and general rotations first and goes back in case that fails.
 Also added the ability to run as a script with import astrometry

 ## How to use it